18F/unit-testing-node/pages/setup.md

     ✓ should contain all the fields from the configuration

   SlackClient
+    getReactions
-    ✓ should validate a valid configuration
+      ✓ should make a successful request

   8 passing (9ms)